China jails prominent rights activist for four years

 Du Guowang, an activist who was given legal advice by Xu in 2011 on equal education rights, said police have tailed him for nearly a week in a bid to prevent him from going to the courthouse to support Xu.

-(Additional reporting by Ben Blanchard and Jeff Mason; Editing by Paul Tait and Ron Popeski)
+(Additional reporting by Ben Blanchard; Editing by Paul Tait and Ron Popeski)